Embracing Uncertainty: From Toxic Productivity to Experimental Living

 • Distracts with doomscrolling, sarcasm, or dismissiveness.

-• Makes fun of earnest effort instead of engaging with it.
+• Makes fun of earnest effort rather than engaging with it.

 The Alternative: The Experimental Mindset

-Instead of perfectionism, escapism, or cynicism, we can cultivate an experimental mindset:
+Rather than relying on perfectionism, escapism, or cynicism, we can adopt an experimental mindset:

 • High curiosity + high ambition